genericat/kobo-button/README.md

 ## Add or Edit Translation

-You can add or improve a translation file to make this website more accessible.
+You can add or improve a translation file to make this web app more accessible.

 1. If you want to add a translation, first, you need to copy any translation file in `lang/` and rename the file.
 The file name need to be a valid **language code** for `lang` HTML attribute.